Rotary Club of York-East

 The York East Rotary Club gave out Paul Harris Fellow Awards to 4 individuals who have demonstrated exceptional service and dedication to their communities.
 The award is named after Paul Harris, who founded the first Rotary Club in Chicago in 1905.
 It's a way for Rotary clubs to recognize individuals for their contributions to the club's goals of promoting peace, fighting disease, providing clean water, supporting education, and more.
 Rotary clubs typically award Paul Harris Fellowships to individuals who have made significant contributions, either through monetary donations or substantial volunteer efforts.
 These contributions might be directed towards local or global initiatives that align with Rotary's values and objectives.

-The awards were given by Fred Gellert, Rotary District 7390 Governor, Elizabeth Wolf, Club President and Kris Pollick, Rotary Foundation Chair to John Schmitt, Jim Walters, Bill Gierasch and Connie Sparks.
+The awards were given by Fred Gellert, Rotary District 7390 Governor, Elizabeth Wolf, Club President and Kris Pollick, Rotary Foundation Chair to John Schmitt, Jim Walters, Bill Gierasch and PDG Connie Spark.
 The Paul Harris Fellow recognition is a significant honor within the Rotary community and is accompanied by a certificate and a medallion.
 It signifies a person's commitment to the Rotary's motto of "Service Above Self" and their dedication to making positive changes in the world.

 Augmented Reality